wds4/tapestry-protocol/tips/core-protocol/README.md

 Core Protocol: TIPs 0.x
 =====

 We encode the basic principles and establish the notion that information will be encoded topologically into graphs in a way that facilitates curation by the web of trust.
 Importantly, the core protocol is designed to have minimal, or arguably zero, [linguistic burden](https://github.com/wds4/tapestry-protocol/blob/main/glossary/linguisticOverhead.md).

-and establish the concept grpah and the grapevine as methods for knowledge representation and knowledge curation, each of which are

 ## Core Principles: TIPs 0.0.x
 - [TIP-0.0.0](purpose.md) The guiding principle of the tapestry protocol is the creation of *decentralized digital languages*.